pspete/psPAS/README.md

 `New-PASSession` is used to send a logon request to the CyberArk API.

-On successful authentication `psPAS` uses the data which was provided for the request & also returned from the API for all subsequent operations.
+After successful authentication, `psPAS` executes all subsequent operations using the data values supplied for the request (URL, Certificate), and also data returned from the API (Authentication Token, PVWA Version).

 #### CyberArk Authentication